RADAR-base/radarpipeline/docs/setup.md

             return data
     ```

-    The `name` and `description` would give name and description of the feature group respectively.
+    The `name` and `description` specify the name and description of the feature group respectively.

     the `features` variables is the list of feature classes that are part of this feature group.
-We''' explain in next step how to define a feature class.
+We''' explain in next step how to define a Feature class in step (4.).

     The `preprocess` funtion is supposed to run all the preprocessing steps common in all the features.
-This is a generic preprocessing steps which should be used to do any generic preprocessing or handing of missing data.
+This is a generic preprocessing steps which should be used to do any generic preprocessing e.g. handing of missing data.

 4. Now define the feature class using `Feature` as the base class.
-In the mock data pipeline, we have defined two features `PhoneBatteryChargingDuration` and `StepCountPerDay`
+In the mock data pipeline, we have defined two example features `PhoneBatteryChargingDuration` and `StepCountPerDay`
 å
     ```py
     class PhoneBatteryChargingDuration(Feature):